I, like many of you, have wondered if Coronado Beach is dog friendly. Where can I take my dog with me?

-Coronado beach not only has the dog area in the north side, but the people-only beach on the south.
-So even if you do not have dog you can still enjoy the amazing waters and panoramic views.
+Coronado Beach not only has a dog area on the north side, but a people-only beach on the south.
+So even if you do not have a dog you can still enjoy the amazing waters and panoramic views.

 There are many San Diego County beaches that are gorgeous to visit in general.
 If this is your first time visiting, check out the “Top 7 recommended beaches in San Diego“.
 These beaches are must-see places.

-If you take your dogs with you traveling and plan to check out the beaches in east coast, then do not miss out on a perfect pet friendly beach in Florida.
+If you take your dogs with you traveling and plan to check out the beaches on east coast, then do not miss out on a perfect pet-friendly beach in Florida.
 The east coast has a lot to offer as far as beaches, fun, and sun!

 Which is your favorite beach to visit in San Diego County?